pitymaia/angularcrumbtrail/README.md

 # Configurations

-You can use bootstrap style as a template just tell the atrribute "template" on the directive that you whant use boostrap:
+You can use bootstrap style as a template just add the atrribute "template" on the directive with boostrap flag:

     <angular-crumbtrail template="bootstrap"></angular-crumbtrail>

-To style your trails just use the class angularcrumbtrail like this:
+If you dont use bootstrap, just custom style your breadcrumb trails.
+Use the class angularcrumbtrail like this:

     .angularcrumbtrail {
         background-color: white;